 Phillip Island

 Phillip Island is a sanctuary for iconic wildlife 90 minutes from Melbourne.
-Visit the cute as a button Little Penguins, Koalas, and Australian Fur Seals.
+Visit the cute as-a-button Little Penguins, Koalas, and Australian Fur Seals.

-Enjoy pristine beaches, and nature reserves.
+Enjoy pristine beaches and nature reserves.
 Or visit for one of the motorsport events held on the island annually.

 Great Ocean Road